MelGalera/Population-growth-data-exploration-by-SQL/index.md

 #### Data Collection

-The dataset was sourced from [Our World in Data](https://ourworldindata.org/population-growth){:target="_blank"} (*see complete attribution at the end*).
+The dataset was sourced from [Our World in Data](https://ourworldindata.org/population-growth){:target="_blank"} (*see complete attribution below*).
 It contains about 18,000 rows of population data for over 200 countries from 1950 to 2021.
 <br><br>

 #### Importing Data